AlfredIbanga/Portfolio/README.md

 [Read More](https://www.linkedin.com/posts/alfred-ibanga-44a29b2b3_my-first-analysis-in-excel-airline-flight-activity-7361419668596625409-s7Kr?utm_source=share&utm_medium=member_desktop&rcm=ACoAAEtTrboBFAI29OLxbSj3C_GuCmvhMgxsUPY)

-**How I created simple but clear dashboard with slicer to help Airline_Flight understand the patterns and behavours of their customers so as to make the right decisions.**
+**How I created a simple but clear dashboard with slicer to help Airline_Flight understand the patterns and behavours of their customers so as to make the right decisions.**

 ![image](Picture11.png)

 [Read More](https://www.linkedin.com/posts/alfred-ibanga-44a29b2b3_academic-stress-level-excel-dashboard-activity-7367203969846243328-4ehl?utm_source=share&utm_medium=member_desktop&rcm=ACoAAEtTrboBFAI29OLxbSj3C_GuCmvhMgxsUPY)

-**fHow i help academics determine factors causing stress among students and how to manage it.**
+**How i help academics determine factors causing stress among students and how to manage it.**

 ![image](Picture3.jpg)